exactlylabs/radar/backend/README_INGESTOR.md

 ### Ingest

 This executable runs the ingestion of a specific date range and finishes the process.
 Call it by executing `go run cmd/ingest/main.go -start=2022-10-01 -end=2022-10-02`.
-Modify the date range as you see fit
+Modify the date range as you see fit or use `-h` option to see the other options

 ### Ingestor Service

 This is the executable that should run in production.
-It runs the ingestion continuously, when the first time executing the ingestion, it will start from a default date (configurable through `-default-start` option) and then it will initiate a loop that triggers every hour and starts an ingestion of new data since the latest timestamp stored in the DB.
+It runs the ingestion continuously, triggering every hour and starting an ingestion of new data since the latest timestamp stored in the DB.

 Call it by executing `go run cmd/ingestor_service/main.go`.
-Modify the date range as you see fit

 ## Code Architecture